MooseOnTheRocks/MooseLang/README.md

 - Implement REPL with interpreter.

 ### Iteration 5 (Proposed)
+- Recursive functions
+  - Finite, divergent
+  - Semantics for each?
+- Recursive data types
+  - Finite, infinite
+  - Semantics for each?
 - Define sum types with tags.
 - Support for product types with pattern matching.
 - Support for sum types with pattern matching.